lad-sapienza/sCMS/README.md

 This is a component used to vcreate maps using Leaflet.js and it is a wrapper around [`MapContainer`]((https://react-leaflet.js.org/docs/api-map/)) and [`LayersControl`](https://leafletjs.com/reference.html#control-layers) and that contains and manages the graphical display and ordering of the layers.

 **Properties**
-- `height`, string, optional, default: "800px"
+- `height`: string, optional, default: "800px"
    Height (with unit) of the map element.
-- `center`, string, optional, default: "0,0,2"
+- `center`: string, optional, default: "0,0,2"
    Center of the map, as a string with long, lat and zoom separated by commas.
-- `baseLayers`, array, optional, default: null.
+- `baseLayers`: array, optional, default: null.
    Array with default baselayers to show.
 One, or many of the following values:
    - "CAWM"
    - "OSM",